ion206/RobotArm/README.md

 - Uses Google Gemini Web API - Gemini-Flash-2.0 LLM Model
 - Custom prompt used to describe context and requirements
 - Wrote a position/movement sequencer for reliable and consistent robot actions
+- Points are interpolated by a trapezoidal motion profile and sent to the robot

 ### 🔌 Control Logic
 - Commands are passed via USB serial (PySerial)